timothyrenner/svl/docs/tutorials/basic_svl.md

 By the end of this tutorial you will know how to

 * declare datasets
-* create all five chart types
+* create all chart types
 * customize charts with titles and axis labels
 * split dataset by a categorical variable
 * color a dataset by a continuous variable